Localization of smooth p-power torsion representations of GL_2(Q_p): Category-theoretic background

-\begin{lemma} Assume that $\cC$ is Artinian and $\cO$-linear, for some commutative ring~$\cO$.
-If $X$ is an object of~$\cC$ such that the $\cO$-modules $\Ext^n(X,Y)$ are of finite length for all $n$ and all objects $Y$ of~$\cC$, and if $\quoteslim{m}Y_m$ is a countably indexed object of $\Pro(\cC)$, then the natural map \numequation \Ext^n_{\Pro(\cC)}(X, \quoteslim{m}Y_m) \to \varprojlim_m \Ext^n_{\cC}(X, Y_m) \end{equation} is an isomorphism for every~$n$. \end{lemma} \begin{proof} Replacing each $Y_m$ by the ``infimum'' of the collection of images of transition morphisms $Y_{m'} \to Y_m$ for $m' \geq m$ (by Artinianness, this descending sequence of images stabilizes) --- which replaces $\quoteslim{n} Y_m$ by an isomorphic pro-object --- we may, and do, assume that the transition morphisms between the $Y_m$ are epimorphisms.
-Since $\Pro(\cC)$ has enough projectives (\cite[p.\ 229]{MR162836}), we can compute~$\displaystyle \Ext^n_{\Pro(\cC)}(X, \quoteslim{m} Y_m )$ by taking a projective resolution $P_\bullet \to X$.
+is an isomorphism for every~$n$. \end{lemma} \begin{proof} Replacing each $Y_m$ by the ``infimum'' of the collection of images of transition morphisms $Y_{m'} \to Y_m$ for $m' \geq m$ (since~$\cC$ is Artinian, this descending sequence of images stabilizes) --- which replaces $\quoteslim{m} Y_m$ by an isomorphic pro-object --- we may, and do, assume that the transition morphisms between the $Y_m$ are epimorphisms.
+Since~$\Pro(\cC)$ has enough projectives (by Lemma~\ref{lem:staysinjective}~(3)), we can compute~$\displaystyle \Ext^n_{\Pro(\cC)}(X, \quoteslim{m} Y_m )$ by taking a projective resolution $P_\bullet \to X$.